-It astounded me to read a poster on the wall of the Lowe’s Family YMCA that stated their purpose as helping to bring unity to body, mind and spirit.
+It astounded me to read a poster on the wall of the Lowe’s Family YMCA in North Carolina that stated their purpose as helping to bring unity to body, mind and spirit.
 The poster had Christ’s words from His prayer in John 17.
 Most non-profits began with Christian ideology…few retain those principles.
 As I reflected on the ‘rightness’ of their purpose, the evidence of lives not in unity pierced my own heart.
 Even secular studies confirm that as much as 90% of illness comes from wrong thinking and failure to give our physical bodies what they need.
 We have authority in this world over our own minds and our own bodies.
 We exercise that authority by placing ourselves under the authority of the God of the Bible.

 I pray that they will all be one, just as you and I are one–as you are in me, Father, and I am in you.
 And may they be in us so that the world will believe you sent me.
 John 17:21

 Unity.
 We do want it…but we usually want it on our terms which immediately puts unity out of reach.
 Unity can’t happen until we welcome Jesus into the details disrupting our peace.
 Problems aren’t our problem.
 Jesus already overcame the world.
 Our problem is not allowing Him to be the way to Peace.